miquels/webdav-server-rs/README.md

 in front of it anyway, and that frontend can implement TLS, logging, enforcing a maximum number of connections, and timeouts.

-This crate uses futures 0.3 and async/await, so it can only be compiled with rust nightly until rust 1.37 with async/await support is released.
+This crate uses futures 0.3 and async/await, so the minimum rust compiler version is 1.39.

 ## Features.